EngelsI/ClassiCOL/README.md

 ```sh
 $ python ClassiCOL.py -d path_to_the_script -l path_to_folder_containing_your_search_results -s MASCOT -t Mammalia -c number_of_CPUs -b S
 ```
+**Warning: Windows has an upperlimit for the path/directory name length, keep this in mind when running ClassiCOL!**

 You can use the arguments as follows:
   - `-l` folder location containing your personal Mascot \*.csv, MaxQuant \*.txt, or Manual \*.csv output files.
 In case you want to test the algorithm, a MASCOT output file is provided in the Demo folder.
 Accessible by using `-l Demo`